John P. Jefferson House

-John P. Jefferson House, also known as the Jefferson Tea House and YWCA Residence, is a historic home located at Warren, Warren County, Pennsylvania.
-It was built in 1890, and is a three-story, stone and shingled dwelling in a Richardsonian Romanesque style.
+The John P. Jefferson House, also known as the Jefferson Tea House and YWCA Residence, is an historic American home that is located in Warren, Warren County, Pennsylvania.

+It was added to the National Register of Historic Places in 1985.

+History and architectural features

+Built in 1890, this historic structure is a three-story, stone and shingled dwelling that was designed in a Richardsonian Romanesque style.
 It features a steep hipped roof, four tall chimney stacks, a semi-circular turret, porch supported by massive stone columns, and bay windows.

 The Jefferson House is currently occupied by the administrative offices of the Northern Pennsylvania Regional College.

 It was added to the National Register of Historic Places in 1985.